 In emergencies, please contact the Center's Administrative Section on 04-7137-8000 (In principle, activities are held irrespective of rain.)
+Note: Construction work is currently being undertaken at the Center, so entrances may vary.

 Changing rooms have coin lockers.
 Usage requires ¥100 (returned upon unlocking)